 Breakfast

-As you drive toward Corning, enjoy a hearty breakfast at the Chat-A-Whyle Restaurant in Bath or Jelly Beans in Painted Post.
+As you drive toward Corning, enjoy a hearty meal at Chat-A-Whyle Restaurant in Bath or Jelly Beans in Painted Post.

 Morning